-This article is an extract from Spin Bowling Tips: A comprehensive 129 page book that covers every aspect of spin bowling on sale now.
+This article is an extract from Spin Bowling Project: A comprehensive manual that covers every aspect of spin bowling on sale now.
 To download the rest of the book click here.

 Flight is absolutely crucial for any spin bowler.
 It does not matter if you are an off-spin or leg-spin bowler, without getting proper flight on your deliveries you can never hope to become a great spin bowler.